kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/29 - Travelling North II (11-16-25).md

 ## Notes
 - We killed the ruffians (assassins)?
 Black hooded uniforms.
 We investigated the bodies, their leader had orders to kill us by description, last known location (Maghaven) - suspected destination (town to the north), 500g per head, signed G.
 	- Corpse of Isolde here, killed with a slice to the neck.
 Was the Isolde we met earlier a fake?
 This one doesn't have anything we gave her.
 We buried her.
 Lewis cast Ceremony, funeral rites.
+- Perse suggested we skip Temult to avoid exposing them to danger, party discussed buying mounts in disguise.